anryangelov/javascript_notes/README.md

 > typeof []
 'object'
 ```
-Also be aware of that typeof null return null (legacy bug)
+Also be aware of that typeof null return object (legacy bug)
 ```javascript
 > typeof null
 'object'